Umm… Now What?

 But I don’t care what Doug Hofstadter and Robert Sapolsky say, I have free will.
 Unlike Solzhenitsyn’s Ivan Denisovich, I possess what Isaiah Berlin calls negative liberty in abundance.
 No one is making me do anything today.

 I could commemorate the 80th birthday of nuclear weapons by calling for the abolition of nukes and war in general.
-I could badmouth Trump, whose actions are spurring a global arms race.
+I could bash Trump, whose actions are spurring a global arms race.
 But why bother, when folks with far more clout are already bashing him?

 I could embrace my inner nihilist and binge the next season of Blacklist.
 (I was thrilled when the series finally bumped off Elizabeth, but now, inexplicably, I miss her.)